avanoene/risk_dash/documentation/gettingstarted.md

         - Market data: Closing prices, YTM
 3. Portfolio/security constructors to handle the above data

-To visualize these constructors, the below chart shows how to
+To visualize these constructors, the below chart shows how the data will sit:

 ```mermaid
 graph TD